alexanderbartik/alexanderbartik.github.io/about.markdown

 ## About me

 - I'm an economist at UIUC who studies labor markets, urban economics, and cash transfers.
-I live in Illinois with my wife and two children.
+I live in Illinois with my wife and three children.

 ### About this site